Znsored/distributed-face-detection/README.md

 A distributed system that detects faces in a video and draws Delaunay triangles over it.

 ## Features
-* **Easy Setup**, Seamless installation process through Docker images.
+* **Easy Setup** - Seamless installation process through Docker images.
-* **Highly Scalable**, Easily scale the number of worker nodes to match your desired workload with minimal configuration changes.
+* **Highly Scalable** - Easily scale the number of worker nodes to match your desired workload with minimal configuration changes.
-* **Handles Multiple Tasks**, Capable of efficiently handling multiple video requests simultaneously.
+* **Handles Multiple Tasks** - Capable of efficiently handling multiple video requests simultaneously.
-* **Robust Logging***, Incorporates comprehensive logging functionalities to track and monitor activities effectively.
+* **Robust Logging** - Incorporates comprehensive logging functionalities to track and monitor activities effectively.

 ## Setup
 ### Requirements
-1. Python
+* Python
-2. IDE of your choice
+*  IDE of your choice
-3. Docker
+*  Docker
-4. PostgreSQL
+*  PostgreSQL

 ### Instructions
 1. Pull the repo and open the terminal in the project directory